Vincent Ryan (priest): Criminal investigations and initial sentencing

-Catholic Church Insurance
+Miscellaneous

 On 14 June 1996, Paul Reynolds, claims manager for the diocese's insurer, Catholic Church Insurance (CCI), wrote a memo about the indemnity position in relation to claims against Ryan.
 Reynolds was concerned that Monsignor Cotter was notified of Ryan's offending in 1975.
 On 29 December 1999, solicitors for CCI notified the diocese's solicitors that the request for indemnity was denied.
 They wrote "at best the activities of various agents of the Diocese in that period can be described as reckless indifference.
 At worst, as you are aware, the police considered charging Monsignor Cotter with criminal offences relating to his failure to deal with this matter appropriately."
 In February 2000, the diocese and CCI signed a heads of agreement to resolve the indemnity claim.
 CCI contributed $2 million to the diocese for claims against Ryan.